northern miner link;

 we have structured our royalty agreements to include diamond production as well.

-hat in the near future advanced royalty payments from our holdings will cover the majority of the Company's general and administrative expenses, allowing
+expects that in the near future advanced royalty payments from our holdings will cover the majority of the Company's general and administrative expenses,

 Premise Behind our Royalty Strategy